kubernetesvillage/CloudLabIDE/README.md

 This project is maintained by the peachycloudsecurity.
 Contributions are welcome!

-For more information, visit our [GitHub page](https://peachycloudsecurity.com/).
+For more information, visit our [website](https://peachycloudsecurity.com/).

 ## Peachycloud Security